 - Spiritual compatibility concerns

-- Cohabitation challenges
+- Cohabitation stress

 Resolving relationship issues often centers around getting to know your personal truths.